 Both hardwood and softwood, however, become less durable over time.
 They can also be vulnerable termites and pest infestation, moisture absorption, rotting, and splintering.
 By contrast, since composite cladding is synthetic and made from wood fibre, plastics, and other materials, it tends to be more durable than timber.
 It’s resistant to moisture, UV, rotting, splintering, warping, termites, fire, and the elements.
 Check the BAL (bushfire attack level) rating to find out how resistant to bushfire a particular composite cladding product could be.

 At KEKSIA, we’re committed to eliminating the hard work for you so you can achieve the best results by using the most suitable product.
 We do this by sourcing unique products from forward-thinking companies from around the world.
-Our composite cladding solutions are the best on the market, and we welcome you to contact us now with any of your questions about finding a great product for your project.
+Our composite cladding solutions are the best on the market, and we welcome you to contact us now with any of your questions about finding a great cladding solution for your project.
 Alternatively, click here to see our range of composite cladding products.